bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

       expect(game.score).to eq(8)
     end

-    it "should return the score for a given frame to allow display of score" do game = Game.new
+    it "return the score for a given frame to allow display of score" do game = Game.new

       game.roll(6)